ERP Implementation – a phased approach to success09 Jul 2020 | by Brett Mundell

 – Change management

-Your company’s ability to allocate budget and resource to the implementation of an ERP solution will have a massive impact on the scope of the implementation.
+Your company’s ability to allocate budget and resources to the implementation of an ERP solution will have a massive impact on the scope of the implementation.

 You should consider your current solution and pain points.
 If your business currently operates a basic accounting solution then, moving to an ERP solution with perpetual inventory, CRM and purchase planning is a big step to take.
 Yes, there are substantial benefits to be had from an ERP solution – increased cash flow, improved customer service and better information for decision making but, is your business ready for the implementation process, user acceptance testing and go live?